 Learning an instrument, much like learning a foreign language, is a great way to help your child’s mind expand and grow strong.
 Playing in a group setting, like jazz band, is also a great way for your child to learn about team-work and develop social skills.
 Music lessons at Long & McQuade are always a great option, and if you’re lucky enough to live in a district that still receives funding for school music programs, encouraging them to study music in school is a no brainer.

 Painting and/or Sculpting

 Music is great, but it’s a bit ethereal; painting and sculpting encourages your child to manipulate solid matter with their hands.
 As they develop artistic skills they will gain confidence, since the fruit of their labor will gradually improve.
 As with playing an instrument, making art stimulates a broader, more malleable mind that will be quicker and sharper as your child moves towards college and the real world beyond.

 While this may be a bit of a tough sell, as your child grows into a teen, they may show some interest in gardening.
+Perhaps you could influence your child by promoting other outdoor activities as well like playing with kids ride-on cars or sports.
 Gardening is the ultimate convivial activity because it forces you to interact with nature and take notice of your surroundings.
 If your kids develop a green thumb early, it could turn into a lifelong passion or even influence a career choice in the field of agricultural innovation.
 So pass your kid a trowel, you never know what it might lead to!